wp-plugins/bbp-signature/readme.txt

 Tested up to: WP 3.3 beta 2 / bbPress 2.0
 Stable tag: 1.0

-This plugin adds user signature support to bbPress.
+This plugin adds user signature support to bbPress 2.0.

 == Description ==

-This plugin adds user signature support to bbPress.
+This plugin adds user signature support to bbPress 2.0.

 Currently, users are supported with: